apoorvakadam-02/AI_Mock_Interview/README.md

 ## Author

-Made with ❤️ by Varad Manegopale
+Made with ❤️ by Apoorva Kadam